doitian/archive-202002-iany.me/content/journal/What I Touched This Week 2020-01-19.md

 * [Javascript for Automation ➤ Clipboard Parser](https://gist.github.com/doitian/a2a0bfea5e01b946926449ce1b2a38fb)

-    Access rich information about the clipboard #macOS #automation · GitHub
+#     Access rich information about the clipboard

 ## Courses